 Entrance Exam is a series at BuckeyeNation where we chat with incoming freshmen in Ohio State athletics.

-BN: What does Urban Meyer mean to you as a coach and as a person?
+BN: What does it mean to you to be a Buckeye?

 Epitropoulos: It's a dream for me.
 I remember coming to watch the Buckeyes every Saturday.
 I remember hoping to be out there playing.

 BN: Everybody talks about Urban Meyer as a coach, what is Urban Meyer to you personally?